Free fermionic probability theory and K-theoretic Schubert calculus: Multi-point distributions

 \subsection{Pushing}

 We begin by stating a straightforward extension of~\cite[Cor.~3.14]{MS20}, which can be proven using the lattice model given therein.
 However, we will sketch a proof using our free fermion presentation.
 To state the claim, we need the flagged Schur function, which we denote by $s_{\lambda,\phi}(\xx)$ for a flagging $\phi$.
+Let $\lambda$ be a partition and $\phi$ a flagging (a sequence of integers).
+The flagged Schur function $s_{\lambda,\phi}(\mathbf{x})$ is defined by

+where the sum is over all semistandard Young tableaux $T$ of shape $\lambda$ such that the entries in row $i$ are at most $\phi_i$.

 \begin{prop} Let $\ell = \ell(\lambda)$.
 We have

 where $\phi$ is the flagging such that the entries in the $i$-th row is at most $\beta_i$. \end{prop}

 \begin{proof} From~\cite[Ex.~2.6]{Iwao21}, the flagged Schur function can be written as